Exact Error and Erasure Exponents for the Asymmetric Broadcast Channel: Proof of Lemma

 \subsubsection{Acknowledgements}

-{The authors are indebted to the associate editor Prof.\ Neri Merhav and the two anonymous reviewers for extremely detailed comments that have helped to improve the clarity of the paper.} D.\ Cao is supported by the China Scholarship Council (No.\ 201706090064) and the National Natural Science Foundation of China under Grant No.\ 61571122.
+The authors are indebted to the associate editor Prof.\ Neri Merhav and the two anonymous reviewers for extremely detailed comments that have helped to improve the clarity of the paper.
+The authors also thank Dr.\ Anshoo Tandon for discussions related to the examples in Section~\ref{sec:ex}.

+\begin{IEEEbiographynophoto}{Daming Cao} received the B.Eng.\ degree in information engineering from Southeast University, Nanjing, China, in 2013.
+He is currently working toward the Ph.D.\ degree from the School of Information Science and Engineering, Southeast University.
+From Oct 2017 to Sep 2018, he was a visiting student in the Department of Electrical and Computer Engineering at the National University of Singapore.
+His research interests include information theory, network coding, and security. \end{IEEEbiographynophoto}

+\begin{IEEEbiographynophoto}{Vincent Y.\ F.\ Tan} (S'07-M'11-SM'15) was born in Singapore in 1981.
+He is currently a Dean's Chair Associate Professor in the Department of Electrical and Computer Engineering and the Department of Mathematics at the National University of Singapore (NUS).
+He received the B.A.\ and M.Eng.\ degrees in Electrical and Information Sciences from Cambridge University in 2005 and the Ph.D.\ degree in Electrical Engineering and Computer Science (EECS) from the Massachusetts Institute of Technology (MIT) in 2011.
+His research interests include information theory, machine learning, and statistical signal processing.

+Dr.\ Tan received the MIT EECS Jin-Au Kong outstanding doctoral thesis prize in 2011, the NUS Young Investigator Award in 2014, the Singapore National Research Foundation (NRF) Fellowship (Class of 2018) and the NUS Young Researcher Award in 2019.
+He is also an IEEE Information Theory Society Distinguished Lecturer for 2018/9.
+He has authored a research monograph on {\em ``Asymptotic Estimates in Information Theory with Non-Vanishing Error Probabilities''} in the Foundations and Trends in Communications and Information Theory Series (NOW Publishers).
+He is currently serving as an Associate Editor of the IEEE Transactions on Signal Processing. \end{IEEEbiographynophoto}